haofanwang/visbeat3/README.md

 This is a migration of [visbeat](http://abedavis.com/visualbeat/) from Python2 to Python3.
 All credits belong to the original author.

+Note: This repo is under development, for any issue, please PR directly!

 ## Install

 ```